Product documentationUpdated March 21, 2026

 - Require admin approval in production.

-- Default new users to Reader or a limited contributor role.
+- Default new users to Reader or another least-privilege role.

 Related articles